Publishing contract: Types of music publishing agreements

 It is important for music authors, producers and publishers to understand the legal rights associated with publishing contracts.
 The common music publishing contracts are:

+Single song agreement

-(1) Single Song Agreement: A single song deal is an agreement between the writer and the music publisher in which the writer grants certain rights to a publisher for one or more songs.
+A single song deal is an agreement between the writer and the music publisher in which the writer grants certain rights to a publisher for one or more songs.
 In single song deals, the writer is paid a one-time recoupable advance.